Argos, Peloponnese: Climate

 Argos has a hot-summer Mediterranean climate (Köppen: Csa).
 It is one of the hottest places in Greece during summer.
 Argos has generally cold winters, although due to the local climate, some winter months may have little rainfall.
 The weather of Argos includes an abundant amount of sunny days throughout the year, even in the winter.
-Temperatures below zero degrees Celsius are recorded mostly in the nightly hours during the winter months.
+Temperatures below zero degrees Celsius or 32 degrees Fahrenheit are recorded mostly in the nightly hours during the winter months.
 Snowfalls are generally rare there, although not unheard of.
 The most recent significant snowfall in Argos occurred in early January 2017 during a large European cold wave.
-There is also a degree of variation in the annual rainfall volumes in Argos, as rainfall in Argos usually is between 300 and 800 millimeters depending the year.
+There is also a degree of variation in the annual rainfall volumes in Argos, as rainfall in Argos usually is between 300 and 800 millimeters or 11.8 to 31.5 inches depending the year.